LordManjush/Optimum/README.md

 # Optimum Engine
+Optimum will contain a framework for Spartans who like to make stuff with just Code.
 Optimum is a work in progress 2D and 3D game engine.
 Focused on speed and high graphics.
 Made using C++.
 A vulkan based 2D and 3D game engine.
 Made to make game dev easy.